 Gretchen is the Regional ADR Programs Director in Montgomery and Prince George’s Counties.
 Her background prior to this position includes working as a Family Mediator in Baltimore County, serving as a Voc Rehab Counselor in Europe for Disabled American Veterans, and helping abused and neglected children as a Guardian ad Litem in Florida.
 She spent eight years in the US Air Force as a Morse Code Operator.
 She holds a Bachelor’s degree in Psychology from the University of Maryland and a Master’s degree in Human Relations from the University of Oklahoma.
 Gretchen is passionate about traveling, delicious food, self-growth opportunities, exercise, and helping other humans live full lives.
 She lives in Mount Rainier, Maryland with her partner, Tony; and occasionally, her two amazing stepsons, Chris and Nick, come up from Florida and hang out, too.
 High-five!

 Sarah is currently the Data Management and Public Information Director for the District Court of Maryland ADR Office.
+In this position, Sarah is responsible for collecting and analyzing the incoming data for all ADR volunteers, the editor-in-chief of the ADR Office e-Newsletter, and maintaining the office website.
+She also supervises the ADR Office internship program.
+In 2013, she became a member of the ADR Program Managers.
 Before holding this position, she was both the Administrative Assistant and a full-time intern for the ADR Office.
 Sarah holds a B.A. in Communication and Conflict Resolution from Juniata College and a M.S. in Negotiation and Conflict Management from the University of Baltimore.
-Sarah lives in Pasadena, Maryland with her husband Justin, son Jaxson, and cat.
+She received her 40-hour Basic Mediation Training from Mediation Matters in 2010 and two 20-hour mediation trainings from Baltimore Mediation.
+Sarah lives in Mt.
+Airy, Maryland with her husband Justin, son Jaxson, and cat Geno.

 Kate received a Bachelor’s degree from Georgia State University in June, 1980, and a J.D. from Emory University School of Law in May, 1983.
 She worked as an attorney at Georgia Legal Services and in private practice in Florida from June, 1983 through May, 1990.
 After staying home for a number of years with young children, Kate began working at the District and Circuit Courts in Calvert County from August 2002 through December, 2007.
 Along with other duties at the court, she assisted in developing a mediation program for CINA cases (Child in Need of Assistance).
 After leaving the courts, she started a private practice that included mediation and collaborative law, as well as volunteering as a community mediator and Board member.